Nations close to deal on U.N. arms trade treaty: envoys

 The point of an arms trade treaty is to set standards for all cross-border transfers of conventional weapons.
 It would also create binding requirements for states to review all cross-border arms contracts to ensure arms will not be used in human rights abuses, terrorism or violations of humanitarian law.

-“While there are still deficiencies in this final draft, this treaty has the potential to provide significant human rights protection and curb armed conflict and violence if all governments demonstrate the political will to implement it,” said Brian Wood of Amnesty International.
+“While there are still deficiencies in this final draft, this treaty has the potential to provide significant human rights protection and curb armed conflict and violence if all governments demonstrate the political will to implement it,” Brian Wood of Amnesty International said.

 But he made clear that there were problems with the text, including an overly narrow scope of types of arms covered.
 It covers tanks, armored combat vehicles, large-caliber artillery systems, combat aircraft, attack helicopters, warships, missiles and missile launchers and small arms and light arms.